It’s always nice to have a rising market. The S&P 500 was up 1.35% since the last portfolio update which can only mean good things for the portfolio.

 That’s the 9th straight month of growth and yet another month of growth north of $10,000 dollars which is amazing to see!
 That’s 5 out of the last 7 months where that’s happened.
 I’m ecstatic with how my portfolio has done this year.
 It was only a few months ago that I passed 400k and I’m now halfway to 450k which is awesome!

-I know at this portfolio size, 10k+ growth months will be more common as it “only” requires a 2.3% shift in performance but I’m still excited every time I see it because it shows clearly the kind of effect compounding and growth has once a portfolio reaches a certain point.
-Contributions certainly help as well but nothing beats market returns when it comes to portfolio growth.
+I know at this portfolio size, 10k+ growth months will be more common as it “only” requires a 2.3% shift in performance.
+Still, I’m excited every time I see it because it shows clearly the kind of effect compounding and growth has once a portfolio reaches a certain point.
+Contributions certainly help as well but nothing beats a rising market when it comes to portfolio growth.

 I do always think about the other end of the coin flip as well.
-It’s great to see all these 10k bumps in the last few months but it certainly will suck once we have a dip and my portfolio tanks quite a bit.
-One certainly wants to make sure they have the right asset allocation and the stomach for any potential falls once you hit a certain dollar amount as the drops can be substantial if the market takes a sudden nosedive.
+It’s great to see all these 10k bumps in the last few months.
+It certainly will suck once we have a dip and my portfolio tanks quite a bit.
+One certainly wants to make sure they have the right asset allocation and the stomach for any potential falls once you hit a certain dollar amount.
+At that point, the drops can be substantial if the market takes a sudden nosedive.

-I think I have the right mind set for that, the right asset allocation, ample cash on the side and the stomach to buy more as values decline but am certainly enjoying the ride up while it happens.
+I think I have the right mind set for that, the right asset allocation, ample cash on the side and the stomach to buy more.
+Values will eventually decline but I am certainly enjoying the ride up while it happens.

-Cash was up 3.8% this month as some of my contributions went into cash and I haven’t had time to distribute them yet.
+Cash was up 3.8% this month as some of my contributions went into cash.
+I haven’t had time to distribute them yet.
 Cash now makes up 7.2% of my portfolio which is below the 10% max I have set for myself.

 Taxable accounts were up 3.2% and tax-advantaged accounts were up 2.3% largely driven by performance in my individual stocks and international holdings as mentioned above.